oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ##### 3.1.3.3.2 Full Product Name Type - Product Identification Helper - Hashes

-List of `hashes` of value type `array` holding at least one item contains a list of cryptographic hashes usable to identify files.
+List of hashes (`hashes`) of value type `array` holding at least one item contains a list of cryptographic hashes usable to identify files.

 A cryptographic hash of value type `object` contains a list of cryptographic hashes usable to identify files.
 Any cryptographic hash object has the 3 mandatory properties `algorithm`, `file`, and `value`.